jeesus-bock/animalfarm/src/services/ecs-service/README.md

 Consists of:

 - Entities, basically everything.
-At the moment we got the map and animals but this ought to be taken further
+At the moment we got the level and animals but this ought to be taken further
   - We already have stats, it'll get interesting when we get the animals to fight each other.
 This would warrant the creation of maybe attacking and damage components for example.
 - Components, ie. entity properties. for example position which is x,y coordinates or the ui property that